 What to plant

 - Use a mini greenhouse or bright partially shaded and sheltered spot to germinate seeds.
 Sow basil, peppers (capsicum), chillies, eggplant, melons, cucurbits (pumpkin, squash and zucchini) and tomatoes.
 Protect young seedlings from cold nights and frost, and gradually expose them to the elements as they mature.
 Increase the temperatures around young seedlings with a cloche.
-Alternatively a cheap method is to cut in half plastic drink bottles and place the top half over the seedlings without the lid.
-This also protects young seedlings from slugs, snails and birds.
+Alternatively, a cheap method is to cut plastic drink bottles in half and place the top over the seedlings without the lid.
+Seedlings will then be protected from slugs, snails and birds.

 - Sow directly into the garden, sweetcorn, beetroot, carrots, chives, coriander, dill, celery and celeriac, kale, leeks, lettuce, pak choi, parsley, parsnip, peas, radish and rocket, silverbeet, spinach, spring onion, swede and turnips.